 His mother Monica, at first rejecting her son because of his heresy, cast him from her table, but then followed him to Rome, then to Milan, where Augustine went in search of greater and more lucrative posts, and seeking something, just not quite knowing what.

-All the while, Monica wept and prayed for her son (recounted in some of the finest passages of Saint Augustine’s Confessions), and an unnamed bishop consoled her that ‘the child of those tears shall never perish’.
+All the while, Monica wept and prayed for her son (recounted in some of the finest passages of Saint Augustine’s Confessions), and Saint Ambrose, who would later receive Augustine into the Catholic Church, consoled her that ‘the child of those tears shall never perish’.

 Sure enough, after 17 years of resistance, it was at Milan that Augustine, at the providential age of 33, yielded to the grace of God, accepting the full truth of Catholicism, in his mind, as well as now his heart and body, putting away his concubine, and accepting, from that day forward, a life of penance, conversion and prayer, all founded and motivated by the love of God that he had found.
 Sero te amavi, pulchritudo tam aniqua et tam nova, sero te amavi!
 Late have I loved Thee, o Beauty ever ancient and ever new, late have I loved Thee!
 He had finally found what He had been searching for all along, the God as revealed in Christ, through the Catholic Church, the beauty of whom shone through, even if obscured by the sin of this world.